syncfusion-content/maui-docs/MAUI/CircularProgressBar/Appearance.md

 ---
 layout: post
-title: Appearance in .NET MAUI ProgressBar control | Syncfusion
+title: Appearance in .NET MAUI SfCircularProgressBar control | Syncfusion
-description: Learn here all about appearance support in Syncfusion .NET MAUI ProgressBar control, its elements and more.
+description: Learn here all about appearance support in Syncfusion .NET MAUI SfCircularProgressBar control, its elements and more.
 platform: MAUI
-control: ProgressBar
+control: SfCircularProgressBar
 documentation: ug
 ---